-Results 1–10 of 13 for "Psychology Topic"X related to "Science Watch--Sleepy heads" Refine Your Search Refine Your Search TopicTherapy (9)Emotional health (4)Ethics (3)Stress (3)Teens (3) 32 more... [+] Children (2)Disability (2)Human rights (2)Parenting (2)Personality (2)Sleep (2)Trauma (2)Violence (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Hate crimes (1)Hypnosis (1)Intelligence (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Safety & design (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Testing issues (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 31 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
+Results 1–10 of 13 for "Psychology Topic"X related to "Science Watch--Sleepy heads" Refine Your Search Refine Your Search TopicTherapy (5)Emotional health (3)Sleep (2)Teens (2)Anger (1) 11 more... [+] Autism (1)Bipolar disorder (1)Depression (1)Disability (1)Natural disasters (1)Obesity (1)Parenting (1)Personality (1)Trauma (1)Violence (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
 Learn how to be better rested.Psychology Topic 2.Emotional HealthEmotional health can lead to success in work, relationships and health.
-Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 3.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 3.Psychologists, Serving CommunitiesPsychological science is strengthening communities by combining clinical work and forensic evaluation to support the legal process.
+Psychology Topic 4.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
 Includes resilience tips for teens and communication tips for parents.Psychology Topic 5.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
 Psychology Topic 6.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
-The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 5.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 8.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
+The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 7.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 8.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
 Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 9.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
 Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 10.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Psychology Topic"X related to "Science Watch--Sleepy heads"